-- Women and children are provided an immediate face to face after hour's response. - Family violence risk assessments are comprehensively undertaken and appropriate immediate safety planning needs are identified. - Co-ordination and advocacy is provided to address the immediate safety and risk concerns. - After hours 'on call' requests from current clients accommodated with Berry Street crisis family Violence properties are responded to in a timely manner and relevant support and interventions are provided. - Follow up action is identified, recorded and handed over to the appropriate Berry Street staff member and/ or other service provider. - Effective relationships are established and maintained with relevant external partners such as Safe Steps, Victoria Police and across the Central Highlands area. - Supervision of the after-hours team.
+- Women and children are provided an immediate face to face after hours response. - Family violence risk assessments are comprehensively undertaken and appropriate immediate safety planning needs are identified. - Co-ordination and advocacy is provided to address the immediate safety and risk concerns. - After hours 'on call' requests from current clients accommodated with Berry Street crisis family Violence properties are responded to in a timely manner and relevant support and interventions are provided. - Follow up action is identified, recorded and handed over to the appropriate Berry Street staff member and/ or other service provider. - Effective relationships are established and maintained with relevant external partners such as Safe Steps, Victoria Police and across the Central Highlands area.